Parallel computation¶

 Imagine a calculation that takes 16 time units, represented as this:

-A calculation of 16 time units run on 1 core, where square is a time unit of calculation.
+Figure 2: a calculation of 16 time units run on 1 core, following the legend below:

 Using 2 calculation units, this results in: